umutcanc7/DSA210-PROJECT-/README.md

 The dataset contains match-related information for the football team, structured in a table format.
 Key variables include:

 - **Date:** The date the match took place.
-- **Match Results:** The outcome of each match, represented as the final score (e.g., "3:4" or "1:0").
+- **Match Results:** The outcome of each match, represented as the final score .

 Other details in the dataset include:
-- **Competition Type:** Whether the match is part of a league or an international tournament (e.g., UEFA Champions League, Süper Lig).
+- **Competition Type:** Whether the match is part of a league or an international tournament.
 - **Opponent Team:** The name of the opposing team.
 - **Venue:** Indicates if the match was played at home or away.
 - **Attendance Numbers:** The number of spectators present at the match.
-- **Formation:** The tactical setup used during the match (e.g., "4-2-3-1").
+- **Formation:** The tactical setup used during the match.

 For the purpose of this project, I will focus on extracting and analyzing the **Date** and **Match Results** columns.
 These variables will be used to investigate the relationship between matchdays, match outcomes, and my daily step count data.